-- Ensuring all employees are enrolled in a medical monitoring program as required by OSHA, including medical monitoring for blood lead levels as outlined in Section 2.10 of this HASP. - Ensuring all employees have current fit-test and training certifications. - Implementing work practices that avoid generating dust whenever possible. - Requiring that all employees implement decontamination procedures, including washing hands, face, hair and neck upon leaving the work area and before eating, drinking or smoking. - Removing lead based paint or coatings before cutting, grinding or other activities that would be expected to disturb the lead-based materials, or complying with the provisions of 29 CFR 1926.62.

-• Use of the Buddy System will be required for all employees working within the Exclusion Zone or while performing non-standard tasks as designated by the Subcontractor's Safety Officer.
+- Ensuring all employees are enrolled in a medical monitoring program as required by OSHA, including medical monitoring for blood lead levels as outlined in Section 2.13 of this HASP. - Ensuring all employees have current fit-test and training certifications. - Implementing work practices that avoid generating dust whenever possible. - Requiring that all employees implement decontamination procedures, including washing hands, face, hair and neck upon leaving the work area and before eating, drinking or smoking. - Removing lead based paint or coatings before cutting, grinding or other activities that would be expected to disturb the lead-based materials, or complying with the provisions of 29 CFR 1926.62. - Use of the Buddy System will be required for all employees working within the Exclusion Zone, as defined in Section 2.8.1 below, or while performing non-standard tasks as designated by the Subcontractor's Safety Officer.